jvail/solid-dss/README.md

 ## Acknowledgements

-We gratefully acknowledge funding from the European Community´s 7th Framework Programme (FP7/2007-2013) under the grant agreement number FP7-266367 (Sustainable organic and low input dairying).
+We acknowledge funding from the European Community´s 7th Framework Programme (FP7/2007-2013) under the grant agreement number FP7-266367 (Sustainable organic and low input dairying).

 We acknowledge the E-OBS dataset from the EU-FP6 project ENSEMBLES (http://ensembles-eu.metoffice.com) and the data providers in the ECA&D project (http://www.ecad.eu).
-Haylock, M.R., N. Hofstra, A.M.G.
-Klein Tank, E.J.
-Klok, P.D.
-Jones, M. New.
-2008: A European daily high-resolution gridded dataset of surface temperature and precipitation.
-J. Geophys.
-Res (Atmospheres), 113, D20119, doi:10.1029/2008JD10201